Capital Gazette gunman constantly harassed journalists on Twitter. Why wasn't he stopped?

 The account regularly attacked the newspaper and its journalists, including a reference to the deadly shooting at the French newspaper Charlie Hebdo in 2015.

 It had been dormant since January 2016.
-Just moments before the shooting on Thursday, it posted a message: “F--- you, leave me alone.”
+Shortly before the shooting on Thursday, it posted a message: “F--- you, leave me alone.”
 That was the same message it posted the day after the state’s second-highest court upheld a ruling in favor of the newspaper.

-More: 'Most dangerous person I've ever dealt with': Lawyer feared newspaper murder suspect

-More: Jarrod Ramos, suspect in Capital Gazette shooting, planned attack and blocked escape route

-Marquardt told the Capital Gazette that he called Anne Arundel County Police years ago to express his concerns about Ramos' attacks on the paper and its journalists on social media.
+Marquardt told the Capital Gazette that he called Anne Arundel County police years ago to express his concerns about Ramos' attacks on the newspaper and its journalists on social media.

-Anne Arundel County Police Chief Timothy Altomare said a detective was assigned to investigate the matter in May 2013, but that the paper ultimately declined to pursue criminal charges in the case.
+Anne Arundel County Police Chief Timothy Altomare said that a detective was assigned to investigate the matter in May 2013 but that the newspaper ultimately declined to pursue criminal charges.

 "There was a fear that doing so would exacerbate an already flammable situation," Altomare said.